rsps1008/Python_UART_Reader/README.md

 # Python_UART_Reader_updata_MySQL
-Use python to reod the UART data from any IOT device.
+Use python to read the UART data from any IOT device.
 Also can upload data to the MySQL database.
 Change your COM_PORT and BAUD_RATES to start using.